 - The ovarian induction step employs many drugs, which can lead to ovarian hyperstimulation syndrome.
 It causes the ovaries to swell and cause mild pain.

 - The egg retrieval step can cause complications like bleeding and infection if not done correctly.

 After the IVF procedure, you are immediately free to leave.
 For a few days, you might experience pain while doing vigorous activities as your ovaries are still enlarged.
 After a period of 9-12 days, the doctor checks if you are pregnant.

 Your success rate depends on the factors discussed previously.
 If you are pregnant, the procedure is considered successful.
 If not, the doctor would stop the medications blocking your menstrual cycle.
 You and your doctor would also discuss future rounds and how to increase your chances.

-In case there are any left-over embryos, you have to decide what to do with them.
+In case there are any leftover embryos, you have to decide what to do with them.
 You can freeze them for later IVF rounds, donate them to other infertile couples, or ask the lab to destroy them.

 Cost is often one of the primary concerns of patients when they choose a treatment.
 However, the cost of IVF really depends on many factors.
 Cases with relatively straightforward causes of infertility are easier to treat and hence cost lower.
 The treatment in such cases does not usually exceed 1.5-1.7 lacs.
 Couples suffering from multiple causes of infertility would obviously increase the cost, as would the requirement for donor eggs/donor sperm.
-The number of cycles also play a significant role in determining the cost.
+The number of cycles also plays a significant role in determining the cost.

 In-vitro fertilization has emerged as a major solution to the woes of many couples struggling to conceive a child.
 It must be kept in mind that IVF is not an easy procedure, and so it should be opted for only when all other treatments have failed.
-But its high success rate, especially in case of elder women, has really made it a boon for couples.
+But its high success rate, especially in the case of elder women, has really made it a boon for couples.